 Do you know the causes and risks of osteoarthritis?
-Learn whether injury, genetics, weight, and aging cause this degenerative joint disease.
+Learn whether injury, genetics, weight, and aging can be osteoarthritis causes.

 Osteoarthritis, or OA, is a degenerative condition caused by the breakdown of cartilage and ligaments in joints.
 It becomes more common as you age, is more likely to occur in people who are overweight or obese, and often affects athletes or those with previous joint injuries.

-But are these connections causes of osteoarthritis or risk factors?
+But are these connections osteoarthritis causes or risk factors?

 A risk factor makes you more likely to develop a disorder, while a cause directly results in that diseases affecting your body.
 For example, osteoarthritis was long believed to be caused by the normal wear and deterioration of joints over time.
 Medical understanding of OA has changed, however, and aging is now considered a risk factor for osteoarthritis but not an inevitable cause.

 The Arthritis Foundation reports that osteoarthritis is usually caused by medical and lifestyle factors, including previous injuries, joint use, and genetic variations.

 Joint injury and osteoarthritis causes

 Injury and repetitive strain to your joints can cause what is known as posttraumatic osteoarthritis.
 This type of OA occurs when previous damage to the tissue in a joint leads to that tissue wearing down over time.
 Strain or injuries that are accompanied by a high degree of inflammation or that cause chronic symptoms after the injury heals are more likely to lead to osteoarthritis later in life.

 Studies have shown that this type of osteoarthritis is common in athletes who have suffered joint injuries.
 It is also seen in people whose work requires repetitive motion and joint strain, including squatting and kneeling.